By Mauricio Sulaiman

 WBC President – Jose Sulaiman’s son

-Thank you and I welcome any comments, suggestions or recommendations at firstname.lastname@example.org.
+Thank you and I welcome any comments, ideas or suggestions at firstname.lastname@example.org